 Success is a two-way street.
-And your employees are an investment: the more you put in, the more you get out.
+Your employees are an investment: the more you put in, the more you get out.
 And nowhere is this more important than in the feedback you give.
 That’s why we’ve put together this list of ten top tips for encouraging more feedback at work.
-And how this builds a workplace culture that celebrates giving and getting feedback.
+We've also broken down how this builds a workplace culture that celebrates giving and getting feedback.

 - Manager feedback is most effective when it's regular

 - The right feedback tools make all the difference

 - Mix workplace feedback up with different methods

 - Set clear expectations around feedback at work

 - Feedback should be two-way

 - Positive feedback focuses on strength development

 - Keep a clear divide between positive and negative feedback